OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 ## Get the code, compile it
 #### Pre-requisites
-- A Raspberry Pi, with a recent `RasPi OS` installed one it
+- A Raspberry Pi, with a recent `RasPi OS` installed on it
     - The Raspberry Pi Zero and A might be a bit weak to compile all the code (possible though, but you'd need to go under the hood).
 Models B would be preferred.
     - A network access is required to download and compile the code.
 Not necessary after that step.
 - `git`, already installed on your Raspberry Pi